 - My vape says it doesn't have nicotine.
 It can be difficult to know exactly what your vape contains.
-While not all vapes contain nicotine, many that say they don't actually do.
+While not all vapes contain nicotine, many say they don't actually do.

 - Vaping has fewer chemicals than cigarettes.
-Vape liquids still contain many harmful chemicals and that are breathed deep into the lungs in different ways than regular cigarettes.
+Vape liquids still contain many harmful chemicals that are breathed deep into the lungs in different ways than regular cigarettes.

 - Just because I vape doesn't mean I'll smoke.
 Teens who vape are four times more likely to smoke cigarettes.
 Nicotine from any source is highly addictive.

 - Vaping is safer than any other smoking.
 For years we have known that cigarette smoking is a direct cause of disease and death.
 Vaping is new enough that researchers are still working to identify all the long-term consequences, but there is growing evidence that vaping has its own unique negative health impacts.
 There is an ongoing outbreak of significant lung illness and death due to vaping.
 We are also learning that vaping harms your immune system; studies show those who vape are more likely to get respiratory infections.
 Vaping has serious risks and is not safe for teens.

 Are you one of the many Michigan teens vaping or using another tobacco product and want to quit?
 Do you have a friend you'd like to help?
 While we know kicking the habit can be hard, there are many ways to get support.
 Take control today.